wasik/sheet_music_viewer/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Development Environment With Docker

+If you don't want to install development tools to "bare metal", it is possible to run the whole development environment as a docker container and to connect to it from e.g. VSCode remote.
+(Credits: https://dev.to/ameysunu/dockerize-your-flutter-app-3feg)

+To build the docker image, run

+    docker build -t flutterdockerfile .